Skip to content Accessibility statement

 Students who complete this course will be able to:

-• Identify the more advanced dimensions of health economics as they relate to health technology assessment and health policy, with a view to integrating and applying this knowledge to current or future professional and/or related practice.
+• Identify the more advanced dimensions of health economics as they relate to health technology assessment and health policy, with a view to integrating and applying this knowledge to current

-• Combine more advanced knowledge of health economics with existing qualifications, skills and professional or related knowledge, so that future professional practice informs the health economics dimensions to project planning, management and report writing for interdisciplinary teams.
+• Combine more advanced knowledge of health economics with existing qualifications, skills and professional or related knowledge so that future professional practice informs the health economics dimensions to project planning, management and report writing for interdisciplinary teams.

 • Use more advanced mathematical and computer-based techniques to contribute to future work-based projects which require a moderate to substantial health economics input.
-To communicate the results of these analyses persuasively in writing and in presentations.
+To communicate the results of these analyses persuasively in writing and presentations.

 • Conduct advanced information syntheses and literature surveys.